Practical Experience with Stable Set and Coloring Relaxations: Preliminaries

 However, it is important to note that Giandomenico, Letchford, Rossi, and Smriglio arrived at a similar result while studying the strengthening of the linear relaxation for the stable set problem in~\cite{Giandomenico2009}.
-Specifically, by considering the M(K,K) operator introduced by Lovász and Schrijver in~\cite{LovSch}, they derived the same class of inequalities~\eqref{cliques_1} and \eqref{cliques_2}.
+Specifically, by considering the Lift-and-Project operator introduced by Lovász and Schrijver in~\cite{LovSch}, they derived the same class of inequalities~\eqref{cliques_3} and \eqref{cliques_final}.
 However, these inequalities were only applied to the linear relaxation.
 Further computational studies of these inequalities within the context of linear relaxation were conducted by Giandomenico, Rossi, and Smriglio in~\cite{Giandomenico2013}.
-To our knowledge, our paper~\cite{PuchRen2023} is the first to explore the application of inequalities~\eqref{cliques_1} and \eqref{cliques_2} in the SDP setting.
-Notably, our computational results from~\cite{PuchRen2023} demonstrate that incorporating these inequalities into the SDP to compute the Lovász theta function significantly improves bounds on both $\alpha(G)$ and $\chi(G)$.
+To the best of our knowledge, paper~\cite{PuchRen2023} is the first to explore the application of inequalities~\eqref{cliques_3} and \eqref{cliques_final} in the SDP setting.
+Notably, computational results from~\cite{PuchRen2023} demonstrate that incorporating these inequalities into the SDP to compute the Lovász theta function significantly improves bounds on both $\alpha(G)$ and $\chi(G)$.

 This success has motivated our current study, where we explore additional inequalities valid for $\STAB^2(G)$ and $\COL(G)$ by focusing on specific subgraphs of $G$ that are easily separable.
-This time, these new inequalities are valid for subgraphs induced by odd cycles, either partially or entirely.
+This time, these new inequalities are valid for subgraphs induced by odd cycles and odd antiholes, either partially or entirely.